Polycystic Ovarian Disease (PCOD)

 The hormonal imbalances behind PCOD put women at higher than normal risk for a wide range of well beyond the reproductive system.

 (i) Irregular Menstrual cycles :The reason for irregular ovulation or no menstruation is a direct effect of hormone imbalance.

-As the ovaries donot release an egg (ovum) that may leading to infertility in women.
+As the ovaries do not release an egg (ovum) that may be leading to infertility in women.

 2. Insulin Resistance :

-In insulin resistance, body is not able to send enough glucose from blood in to the cells; this stimulates the pancreas to produce more insulin to help glucose levels even in the body.
+In insulin resistance, the body is not able to send enough glucose from the blood into the cells; this stimulates the pancreas to produce more insulin to help glucose levels even in the body.
 The extra insulin may have negative effects leading to the shutting down or closing of the ovaries and leading to higher than normal levels of male hormones (Androgens, Testosterone).
-Increased Male hormones interfere with normal ovulation by altering LH (Luteinizing Hormone) & Gonadotropin releasing hormone which helps in development and release of an egg (Ovum).
+Increased Male hormones interfere with normal ovulation by altering LH (Luteinizing Hormone) & Gonadotropin releasing hormone which helps in the development and release of an egg (Ovum).